detectedinjection/detectedinjection/README.md

 - � Hi, I’m @detectedinjection
 - � I’m interested in ... reverse engineering, cpu architectures, cheat development,anticheats, and malware
 - � I’m currently learning ...
-C
+The meaning of existence
 - � I’m looking to collaborate on ...
 Nothing at the moment
 - � How to reach me ... detectedinjection@protonmail.com